Stephen D. Hassenfeld: History and early life

 Stephen was born in Rhode Island to Sylvia Grace (née Kay) and Merrill Hassenfeld.
 He was the oldest of three siblings, the others being his sister Ellie and the youngest child, Alan.
 They lived in Providence's east side.
 He attended Moses Brown School where he was well known as a skilled debater.

 Accomplishments

 Stephen's grandfather, Henry Hassenfeld, was a Jewish immigrant from Poland who, with his brother Helal, founded a textile company that sold remnants called Hassenfeld Brothers.
 The brothers would move on to sell pencil boxes, school supplies, and later, toys.
 After the success of Mr. Potato Head and G.I.
-Joe the Hassenfeld Brothers would create Hasbro Industries in 1968, and begin to list on the NYSE.
+Joe, the Hassenfeld Brothers would create Hasbro Industries in 1968 and begin to list on the New York Stock Exchange.

 In 1980, Stephen's father Merrill died, and Stephen took over control of Hasbro.
 From 1980 to 1986, Stephen Hassenfeld increased Hasbro's profitability by 85% annually.
 Only two Fortune 500 companies have achieved such a high rate of growth in profitability.
 Forbes magazine rated Hasbro number one in a thousand-corporation survey of increased value during the first half of the 1980s, well ahead of other successful companies such as Wal-Mart and Berkshire Hathaway.